Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 12. Ecological Trail Emen Canyon

-Near the town of Emen, you will find the trailhead.
+The trailhead is near the town of Emen.
 The route was laid out in the 1980s, and hikers will discover wooden bridges, stairs, and other structures to make the trek more pleasant.

 Along the trail, you will find a waterfall known as Momin Skok (Girls’ Leap), named after a legend about three young Bulgarian women who chose to throw themselves off the falls rather than be captured by the Ottomans.
 These secluded falls are stunning during the spring, measuring 10 meters high and enclosed on three sides by cliffs.
 A lovely pool beneath them makes for a refreshing place to take a quick dip!

-Hikers will also find a paved road in Emen that will lead to the Emen Cave, which was likely occupied as early as the Neolithic period.
-The cave was later used to grow mushrooms and to support churns for cheese making during the socialist era and later still as a restaurant.
+Hikers will also find a paved road in Emen that leads to the Emen Cave, which was likely occupied as early as the Neolithic period.
+The cave was later used to grow mushrooms and support churns for cheese making during the socialist era and later still as a restaurant.
 Today, it’s home to multiple bat species and is open for visitors to explore.

 Rhodope Mountains